Using Driver Verifier to identify issues with Windows drivers for advanced users

 The Driver Verifier tool is included in every version of Windows since Windows 2000.
 It's used to detect and troubleshoot many driver issues that are known to cause system corruption, failures, or other unpredictable behavior.
 This article describes how to use Driver Verifier to isolate and troubleshoot a driver in the system.

 Original product version: Windows Server 2012 Foundation, Windows Server 2012 Essentials, Windows Server 2012 Standard, Windows Server 2012 Datacenter

 Driver Verifier capabilities

 To use Driver Verifier, run Verifier.exe, and then restart your computer.
-You do not have to make any other changes to begin analyzing drivers in the system.
+You don't have to make any other changes to begin analyzing drivers in the system.
 Your user account requires Administrator privileges to run Verifier.exe.

 Driver Verifier can check many different aspects of a driver's behavior.
 These capabilities are grouped into options or settings that are enabled by the use of flags.
 (The terms options, settings, and flags are typically interchangeable in Driver Verifier documentation.
 They represent similar concepts.)

 For detailed information about each flag, see Driver Verifier options and rule classes.

 The following options together represent the rules that all drivers in the system shouldn't violate.
 These options are enabled when you choose to enable standard settings in the Driver Verifier GUI or you specify the

 /standard switch when you configure Driver Verifier by using the command line.